alodahl/project-timer/to-do.md

 - use jquery to have timers display seconds, minutes, and hours.
 - base timer rendering on index
 - disconnect timers 2 thru 4
+- Style the buttons to make them green when running (add-sub running class in button)